apify/apify-docs/sources/platform/actors/development/actor_definition/input_schema/specification.md

 To correctly define options for multiselect, you need to define the `items` property and then provide values and (optionally) labels in `enum` and `enumTitles` properties.

-### Resource
+### Resource type

-The Resource property enables Actor users to select different types of resources.
+Resource type identifies what kind of object is referred to in the input field.
+For example, the Key-value store resource type can be referred to using a string ID.
-Currently, it supports storage resources, allowing the selection of a Dataset, Key-Value Store, or Request Queue.
+Currently, it supports storage resources only, allowing the reference of a Dataset, Key-Value Store or Request Queue.

 For Actor developers, the resource input value is a string representing the storage ID.
-The type of the property is either `string` or `array` (for multiple resources).
+The type of the property is either `string` or `array`.
+In case of `array` (for multiple resources) the return value is an array of IDs.
 In the user interface, a picker is provided for easy selection, where users can search and choose from their own storages or those they have access to.

 Example of a Dataset input: